Join Our Family of Volunteers

 Volunteer Training Courses

-Our next volunteer training will take place on April 4th, 5th, 11th, 12th, and 18th.
-Some sessions will be held virtually over Zoom while others will take place in person at our main office in Scarborough.
+Trainings are held annually in April, June, and September.
+Some sessions will be held virtually over Teams while others will take place in person at our main office in Scarborough.

 Direct Care Volunteers